weibeld/AndroidTabsExample/README.md

 These are two independent navigation patterns, but they can be combined with each other.

-In general: *swipe views can (but don't need to) be combined with tabs* and *tabs can (but don't need to) be combined with swipe views*.
-However, tabs benefit tremendously from being combined with swipe views, as is explained below.
+In general: swipe views *can (but don't need to)* be combined with tabs, and tabs *can (but don't need to)* be combined with swipe views.
+However, tabs benefit tremendously from being combined with swipe views, as explained below.

 Swipe Views